daormar/debasher/doc/design_doc_webui.md

   loaded from a new place should do with an output directory that still points to the old one.
-- **What import loses.** Giving `_define_opt_deps` and `_program_type` a place in the model; the second is needed by resident programs (see "Declaring a resident program").
+- **What import loses.** Giving `_define_opt_deps` and `_program_type` a place in the model; the second is needed by resident programs (see "The program model of a resident program").